Ovahimba Gaze: A Given Time

 Sala Lippi – Unicredit Banca, Perugia, 2010

-From the first glance that the Ovahimba pose on someone, they seem to imagine the essential quality of their interlocutor.
+From the first glance exchanged, the Ovahimba seem to imagine the essential quality of the person.
 It is as if at this key moment, they decide who the other person is.
 Often, giving a newcomer a nickname follows.
-Hence, shortly after my arrival in Ovahimba country, Kakaendona gave me the name of Kandav.
+Hence, shortly after my arrival in Ovahimba country, Kakaendona gave me the name of Kandavi.
 When I asked her what the name means, she explained that it came from the world of the spirits and means either faire figure shaking in the trees or twigs moving rapidly in the wind.
 I presumed that she had detected an active side in me; always busy photographing them, to retain precisely the tender and penetrating gaze they so well know how to show to others.

 Over the seven years of living with the Ovahimba, two things never ceased to captivate my attention: this way of fixing their gaze on the other and a way of appearing and disappearing without anyone seeing them arrive or leave.
 The counterpart of that which escapes in the furtive movement returns in the static aspect of an immutable gaze, sometimes revealing a glimmer of interrogation or concealing a smile that suggests possible sympathy for hosts nobody invited, and who courageously and often clumsily begins to capture on film these moments of wordless exchanges.
 Those who are there to meet the eyes of travelers follow in the footsteps of ancestors who have seen passing over the centuries, smugglers of goods, know-how and gods, and they saw some.